Financial Statement Complexity and Bank Lending

 Chakraborty, I., Leone, A. J., Minutti-Meza, M., & Phillips, M. A. (2022).
 Financial statement complexity and bank lending.
 The Accounting Review, 97(3), 155-178.

 47 Pages Posted: 17 Jul 2018 Last revised: 20 Jun 2022

-Recent studies and anecdotal evidence suggest that investors struggle to process complex financial reports.
-Existing theory and evidence demonstrate that banks not only have unique advantages in acquiring information, relative to equity and public debt investors, but also can impose contractual terms to mitigate information frictions.
-We investigate whether financial statement complexity is associated with firms' reliance on bank financing and with the terms of bank loans (i.e., the amount and rate of the loan, along with covenants and collateral).
-We focus on two dimensions of complexity that capture the volume and presentation of financial information: 10-K length and readability.
-We find that complexity is positively associated both with firms' reliance on bank financing (i.e., level of debt and new financing).
+Recent evidence suggests that investors struggle to process complex financial disclosures.
+Relative to equity and public debt investors, banks have unique advantages in acquiring information and can impose contractual terms to mitigate information frictions.
+We investigate whether financial statement complexity is associated with firms’ reliance on bank financing and with the terms of bank loans.
+We focus on two dimensions of complexity that capture the volume and presentation of information: 10-K length and readability.
+First, we document that complexity is positively associated with firms’ reliance on bank financing (i.e., level of debt and new financing).
 This result is consistent with banks’ superior information processing capabilities.
 Second, we find that banks ameliorate information frictions using contractual terms (i.e., interest rates, size, covenants, and collateral requirements).
-Overall, our combined findings suggest that banks continue to play their role as informed capital providers in a changing economy, characterized by growing financial statement complexity and innovations in banks' business models.
+Overall, our combined findings suggest that banks are an attractive source of financing for firms with complex disclosures, but banks also increase screening and monitoring for relatively complex borrowers.

-Keywords: complexity, financial statements, bank lending, debt contracting
+Keywords: financial statement complexity, bank lending, debt contracting

 JEL Classification: M41, G14, G21, G32, D82

 Suggested Citation: Suggested Citation